sankxxx/Tech-Trove/README.md

 # Tech-Trove
-E-commerce website using only HTML
+Responsive E-commerce website using only HTML